Skip to content

 cargo build --release -p thetadatadx-ffi

-# Then build the C++ SDK:
+# Build the C++ SDK:

 cd sdks/cpp